CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Validation-Checks.md

 | 4 | ETS | Checks for consistency of Enhanced Transmission Selection settings |
 ## Sensor Validation Tests

 The sensor validation tests looks for chassis power supply, fan, and temperature sensors that are in a bad state.
-You can accomplish this with the following tests:

 | Test Number | Test Name | Description |
 | :---------: | --------- | ----------- |